My mum taught me Knit and Purl but nothing else, no Cast ons, no bind offs...nothin'!

 To continue with my scarf, I decided to stick to a plain ol' fully loaded knit scarf, with no purls or cables, this is called the garter stitch.

-but trust me the final product was not funny lookin'
+Not a very good example of my garter stitch but trust me the final product was not funny lookin' like it is here. |

 I grabbed one of my daughters scarves she already has for sizing.
 Playing round with my new CO method I did enough stitches to make sure my scarf would be the same width as the original scarf then started with my many rows of knit!